 - Nine things successful people do differently

-On an average I’d say I look at a half dozen or so advice articles and many, many, many more job postings.
+On an average I’d say I look at a half dozen or so advice articles and many, many, many more job postings weekly.
 I also have to do research on industries, markets, companies, and technologies.
-Even with all that I have plenty of time on my hand.
+Even with all that I have plenty of time on my hands.
 I get a lot of email and subscribe to too many RSS feeds.

 There is no shortage of advice on what to do with ‘my time’.
 I’ve done some volunteering.
 I’ve continued to lend assistance to the W2, in fact I’m supposed to meet Irwin tomorrow to discuss the latest issue they face in opening their social enterprise cafe and media centre.
 Sometimes volunteering leads to real work.
 It can help you build your resume.
 But I already worked in the DTES and would still be working there if there was funding for my previous position.

 I’ve worked on my hobbies.
 I’ve done some painting and modeling.
 I’ve read books.
 I’ve played a lot of guitar, include working on my slide stylings.
 I’ve watched a lot of DVDs.
 I watch sports sometimes.
 I go to meetings and networking events.
 I spend a lot of time in cafes.
 I spend even more time online in front of my laptop.

 Below is the top ten things I’ve built while unemployed.
 I did this to prove to myself and hopefully other people that I have skills and insights.
 It is one thing to put keywords on your resume.
 It is a totally different thing to demonstrate aptitude publicly.
 Plus I naively believe that helping people will eventually pay off.
 I’ve been paying it forward for so long, I better be reincarnated as a demi-god.